 b.
 DON’T GIVE THEM ANYTHING

-You should never sign in with your email or grant access to your profile to play these games; that is as good as leaving the doors of your home unlocked when you live in a very unsafe neighborhood.
+You should never sign in with your email or grant access to your profile to play these games; that is as good as leaving the doors of your home unlocked when you live in a very unsafe neighbourhood.
 Why would you want to make life so easy for the [cyber] criminals?

 c.
 MIND YOUR OWN BUSINESS

-Hackers understand and capitalize on our celebrity-worship culture.
+Hackers understand and capitalise on our celebrity-worship culture.
 Our constant need to critically berate others and dictate how and if they should exist also makes us gullible to click baits in the worst possible way.
 So if we could learn to mind our business a little (read as A LOT) more, it would save us plenty long term trouble!